grouparoo/app-example-porter/README.md

-# app-example-gce
+# app-example-gcp

-Example Grouparoo project for deploying Grouparoo on `GCE` with `Google Cloud Run` and `Cloud Build`.
+Example Grouparoo project for deploying Grouparoo on `GCP` with `Google Cloud Run` and `Cloud Build`.

 Goal: To create a scalable and flexible Grouparoo deployment that: